l1fsec/l1fsec-chatter/README.md

-# l1fsec chatapp
+# Chatter

-> Aplikace založená na websocket.io
+lets a go